CVE-2026-55778: CWE-434: Unrestricted Upload of File with Dangerous Type in parse-community parse-server

 Mitigation Recommendations

 A patch is available and the vulnerability is fixed in parse-server versions 8.6.81 and 9.9.1-alpha.11.
 Users should upgrade to these or later versions to remediate the issue.
-Since this is a cloud-hosted service scenario, the vendor manages remediation for the cloud service; users should verify with the vendor advisory for their deployment.
-No additional mitigation steps are specified.
+Since this is a cloud-hosted service, the vendor manages remediation for the cloud environment; users should verify their deployment uses patched versions.
+No additional mitigation actions are specified by the vendor advisory.

 Technical Details